absmach/magistrala-docs/docs/twins.md

+---
-# Twins Service
+title: Twins Service
+---

-_Magistrala twins service is built on top of the Magistrala platform.
-In order to fully understand what follows, be sure to get acquainted with [overall Magistrala architecture][architecture]._
+Magistrala twins service is built on top of the Magistrala platform.
+In order to fully understand what follows, be sure to get acquainted with [overall Magistrala architecture][architecture].

 ## What is Digital Twin